Working out your energy usage

 But if you don't know exactly how much energy you use - perhaps because you have recently moved into a new home - you will need to provide energy companies with an estimate.

 Getting the correct results

-BRE has helped put together the tool using data they collect for the English Housing Stock Condition Survey (a survey which monitors the condition and energy efficiency of houses in England).
+BRE collects data for the English Housing Stock Condition Survey (a survey which monitors the condition and energy efficiency of houses in England).

 This data also forms the basis of the RdSAP (Reduced data Standard Assessment Procedure) system.
 This is used to work out the Energy Performance Certificates (EPCs) you need to produce when you sell your house.